 Neil Thorogood – FCA, Chartered Accountant

 He is determined to provide quality education that meets individual’s needs, however severe their problems may be.
-He is a trustee of a Birmingham bereavement charity helping families overcome the loss of their children and a treasurer of a local church and Independent Examiner of Charity Accounts.
+He is a trustee of a Birmingham bereavement charity helping families overcome the loss of their children and and a treasurer of a local church and Independent Examiner of Charity accounts.

 Director of Governance and Ethics